UKHomeOfficeForms/hof-behaviour-loop/README.md

   ![Dependants summary with field as header](/examples/Multi%20field-header%20as%20field.png?raw=true)

   * **editFieldsIndividually** (optional, defaults to true unless headerField is specified and there is only one field per item) - controls whether the change link appears for an item or for each field within that item.
+Setting the flag to false results in:
   ![Dependants summary editing individual fields](/examples/multi-field%20edit%20record%20level.png?raw=true)

 Combining the two gives us something suitable for editing entries where all fields are entered in one page: